alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-186/day-186-1-egw.md

 ---
-title: EGW Reading
+title: Samson PP 560-562b
-subtitle: Samson PP 560-562b
+subtitle: EGW Reading
 ---

-Chapter 54—Samson
+### Chapter 54—Samson

 This chapter is based on Judges 13 to 16.